-Figure 2-3 Rear View of Onyx2Reality and InfiniteReality System Midplane and Boards
+Figure 2-2 Rear View of Onyx2Reality, InfiniteReality, or InfiniteReality2 System Midplane

 Components and Controls on the Front of the System

 The front of your Onyx2 deskside system has a number of controls and components that you should be familiar with.
 The system's removable media CD-ROM drive, module System Controller (MSC), and disk drives are all accessible by opening the front plastic sliding door.
 As a general rule, you should always leave the front sliding door panel open while the system is operating.